Yeye7812-sbu/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 100-write.py is a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

+File 101-compile a script that compiles a Python script file.